tuplee/AvailibotV2/README.md

 So going forward:

 Major Efforts:
-* Convert local_rdp_check.py into a service or application that can run in the background
+* Convert local_rdp_check.py into a service or application that can run in the background - let's try PyInstaller, there are dependencies don't forget

-* Create a manager that can update the service for code changes
+* Create a manager that can update the service for code changes - Chocolatey or Scoop or..?

-Minor Efforts:
-* Refactor code for readability (that means useful commments as well)

-* Discord bot needs to clean up it's messages in the chat - when user issues command, delete the previous bot status updates first, then print new updates

-* The message wording can be improved

-* Can the updates be displayed side-by-side in Discord or even in one single message?
-Multiple updates take up a lot of channel real-estate